Understanding the MBTI ® and Personality Types Type Dynamics: Interpreting the code of MBTI Myers Briggs Personality Types

-Extraverted Personality Types
+Understanding Extraverted Personality Types

-For Extraverted Types, their dominant mental function determines their Outer World Orientation.
+For Extraverted Personality Types, their dominant mental function determines their Outer World Orientation.
 Personality Types with Extraverted Intuition or Extraverted Sensing have P (for their Perceiving Function) as their last MBTI type code letter.
 Conversely those with Extraverted Thinking or Feeling have J (for their Judging Function) as their fourth letter.

 With Extraverts, what you see is what you get; they extravert their most favored mental process, their Dominant mental function.

-Introverted Personality Types
+Understanding Introverted Personality Types

-Ergo, the 4 “I_ J” Introverted Types are in actuality more strongly governed by their “P” (Perceiving Function) inside and the 4 “I _P” Introverted Types are more strongly governed by their “J” (Judging Function) inside.
+- The 4 “I_ _ J” Introverted Types are in actuality more strongly governed by their “P” (Perceiving Function) which is inside and often hidden.

 - The 4 “I_ _P” Introverted Types are more strongly governed by their “J” (Judging Function) which is inside and often hidden.